dear-lizhihua/volksbright-docs-node/doc/api/dns/resolver_cancel.md

 ### `resolver.cancel()`

 <!-- YAML
-added:
+added: v8.3.0
-  - v15.3.0
-  - v14.17.0
 -->

 Cancel all outstanding DNS queries made by this resolver.
-The corresponding promises will be rejected with an error with the code `ECANCELLED`.
+The corresponding callbacks will be called with an error with code `ECANCELLED`.